-One of the factors that helps determine the country's economic direction is fiscal policy.
+One of the factors that shapes the country's economic direction is fiscal policy.
 The government uses fiscal policy to influence the economy by adjusting revenue and spending levels.
 In the United States, both the executive and legislative branches of the government determine fiscal policy.

 The two main tools of fiscal policy are taxes and spending.
-Taxes influence the economy by determining how much money the government has to spend in certain areas and how much money individuals have to spend.
+Taxes influence the economy by determining how much money the government has to spend in certain areas and how much money individuals should spend.
 For example, if the government is trying to spur spending among consumers, it can decrease taxes.
-A cut in taxes provides families with extra money, which the government hopes they will turn around and spend on other goods and services, thus spurring the economy as a whole.
+A cut in taxes provides families with extra money, which the government hopes will, in turn, be spent on goods and services, thus spurring the economy as a whole.

 Types of fiscal policy

 There are two main types of fiscal policy: expansionary and contractionary.
 Expansionary fiscal policy, designed to stimulate the economy, is most often used during a recession, times of high unemployment or other low periods of the business cycle.
 It entails the government spending more money, lowering taxes, or both.
 The goal is to put more money in the hands of consumers so they spend more and stimulate the economy.